-Doleman Museum lie two other noteworthy Black history sites.
-Abolitionist John Brown and his sons stayed at the Washington House Hotel in 1859, a few months before their famous raid on Harpers Ferry.
+WEST WASHINGTON STREET.
+Just west of the Doleman Museum lie two other noteworthy Black history sites.
+Abolitionist John Brown and at the Washington House Hotel in 1859, a few months before their famous raid on Harpers Ferry.
 The site is now University Plaza but is indicated by a historical marker.
-In 1880, Frederick Douglass visited Hagerstown and spoke on the steps of the Washington County Courthouse (95 West Washington STREET.
-Just west of the
+In 1880, Frederick Douglass visited Hagerstown and spoke on the steps of the Washington County Courthouse (95 West Washington

-ROSE HILL CEMETERY.
-600 South Potomac Street Hagerstown.
+15 ROSE HILL CEMETERY.
+600 South Potomac Street, Hagerstown.
 Created in 1865, Hagerstown's public cemetery has always included both Black and white burials.
-Among the prominent Black citizens buried here are voting activist and officeholder Jacob Wheaton; Medal of Honor recipient William O. Wilson; and farmer Thomas Barnum, reportedly the wealthiest Black man in the county when he died in 1895 Rose Hill also has a monument to the Lyon Post, the local Black branch of the Grand Army of the Republic, the national organization of Civil War veterans.
+Among the prominent Black citizens buried here are voting activist and officeholder Jacob Wheaton: Medal of Honor recipient William O. Wilson; and farmer Thomas Barnum, reportedly the wealthiest Black man in the county when he died in 1895.
+Rose Hill also has a monument to the Lyon Post, the local Black branch of the Grand Army of the Republic, the national organization of Civil War veterans.
 The cemetery is open daily from dawn to dusk; office open weekdays by appointment.
-Call 301-739-3630 or contact info@ rhcemetery.org. https://rosehillcemeteryofmd.org/.
-15 GREENWOOD DISTRICT AND MURAL.
-Intersection of E. Baltimore and S. Potomac Sts., Hagerstown.
-This Black-led commercial and arts district, established in 2021, is named for the Black neighborhood destroyed by the 1921 Tulsa, OK, massacre.
-Here you'll find a striking mural of African American lawyer Buck Colbert Franklin, installed in 2021 by Maryland artist Eric Goulette.
-Franklin was an Oklahoman who survived the Tulsa massacre and fought for the legal rights of
+Call 301-739-3630 or contact info@ JACOB WHEATON rhcemetery.org. https://rosehillcemeteryofmd.org/